 At StoreWALL this week we received a call from a client who lives in the outer suburbs of Melbourne.
 Most of the homes in his neighbourhood were built 40+ years ago and have a standalone garage.
 The garage that this gentleman has is basically a metal shed with a brick facade (my garage is very similar).
 In terms of size if fitted at least 2 cars and so offered plenty of room.
 Being a metal shed however he was limited in how he could use his walls for better garage wall storage.
 He was wondering if we had any ideas for installing Metal Shed Wall Panels.

 The construction of the shed was a metal frame and metal sheeting covering the outer layer.
 This structure had stood the test of time.
 It was strong and sturdy and hadn’t rusted.
 However, due to the external body being metal, he had been very restricted in adding any hanging storage using any form of metal shed wall panel.

 Metal Shed Wall Panels

 The gentlemen was kind enough to send through an image of the garage shed or atleast how the frame had been constructed.
 You can see that whilst there is plenty of frame supporting the garage, the vertical and horizontal posts where quite far apart.
 This made it rather hard to install any type of Metal Shed Wall Panel.

 This scenario is not ideal for garage wall panels of any nature but it is not an impossible task for a solution like StoreWALL.

 Take the picture of this shed below.
 I found this picture on the internet at (theshedcompany).
 You can see the frame in this image and you can also see the large gaps between the vertical posts.
 The gaps are well over 1 metre apart.
 There is nothing wrong with the frame in terms of supporting the shed.
-It just doesn’t help when it comes to adding wall panels to your metal shed.
+It however doesn’t assist our objective of adding wall panels to your metal shed.

 Perfect Shed Frame